azurah/Data-Structure-and-Algorithms-Learning-Path/PseudoCodes/BST.md

 			root = root.right
 		return root

-# 6.HEIGHT<No. of edges in longest path from given node to leaf node>
+# 6.HEIGHT - No. of edges in longest path from given node to leaf node

 	int HEIGHT(node)
 		if node == NULL